Local-first privacy workflow

 Stable placeholders such as [EMAIL_1] and [PHONE_1] preserve the structure of the conversation.
 Reviewers can follow repeated references without seeing the original values.

-Can I redact text before sending it to AI?
+Can I redact text before sending it to ChatGPT or another AI tool?

 Yes.
 This is one of the main workflows for the page.
-You can clean prompts, notes, and transcripts before sending them to an external AI service.
+You can clean prompts, notes, tickets, and transcripts before sending them to ChatGPT, Claude, Gemini, or another external AI service.

 Does the tool upload my text anywhere?